 Our practitioner will do orthopedic tests to get a better understanding of the cause.
 Sometimes the creaking and cracking sounds may be related to internal damaged that could warrant further testing and imaging.
 These are used to confirm a diagnosis and steer you in a specific direction of treatment options and rehabilitation protocol.

-The Power Of Stretching
+The Power Of Stretching For Your Knees

 With or without sounds coming from your knee, most people will benefit from stretches!
 To learn more about this, click here to read, “THE POWER OF STRETCHING – 4 WAYS IT IMPACTS YOUR BODY (AND MIND) IN A POSITIVE WAY.”